csc-training/geocomputing_course/materials/batch_job.md

 # Batch jobs

-**Batch** jobs consist of resource request and computing step(s).Every batch job will sit in queue for resource management system to grant resources according to the request.
+**Batch** jobs consist of resource request and computing step(s).
+These requests are submitted from the login node.
+Every batch job will sit in queue for resource management system to grant resources according to the request.
 All heavy computing must be done via batch jobs!

 ## Example sbatch script